 When it comes to the history of rhabdomyolysis, it appears the condition was first described in the Bible’s Book of Numbers in the Old Testament.
 In this instance, the Jews suffered a “plague” while consuming large amounts of quail during the exodus from Egypt.
 The belief is that the quails ingested poisonous hemlock, which triggered rhabdomyolysis in the humans feasting on the game bird.
 (5)

 But it wasn’t until doctors published literature on “crush syndrome” that we started to really understand the link between muscle damage and acute kidney damage.
-This research was the result of understanding how World War II-era bombing in London crushed victims’ muscles and triggered acute kidney damage.
+This research was the result of understanding how World War II-era bombing in London crushed victims’ muscles and triggered acute kidney impairment.
 Today, we know rhabdomyolysis is major cause of acute-onset kidney failure.
 (6)

 - Myoglobin (The term myoglobinuria refers to myoglobin present in urine.)